Ballet, Bodybuilding & Bread

 Ballet and Body Building are my personal passions, I did not do any of them professionally nor claiming I have done but they are my sanity, my strength and my zen. …after my family but we all need some Me Time, don’t we.

 So, when Calvin came along, our bundle of joy, obviously dancing and lifting weights fell a bit to the side but little did I know how much they had actually prepared me for what was to come.
 At 3 months, Calvin showed first signs of having allergies, although back then we did not know nor the doctors.
 To be honest, I did not know much about allergies in general.
 He was exclusively breastfed until 6 months and then he ended up in Intensive Care when we introduced cows milk to him on doctor’s recommendation.

 With the help of fantastic nutritionists, allergy specialist and a herbalist, I had to relearn what health and nutrition meant but fortunately, I already had an existing understanding of healthy eating to build on and how to make a diet work best for oneself and especially for Calvin.
-In short, our limited range of foods had to do the ultimate best for us and our health and it has been a constant search to continuously finding new great ones.
-However, one of the things we could not find was any commercially available bread that was allergen-free and help improve Calvin’s health, so I started working with what we could have, even though it meant standing in the kitchen at 5am making teeny tiny slices so we could have bread for breakfast and for sandwiches whilst being out and about.
+In short, our limited range of foods had to do the ultimate best for us and our health.
+Since then, it has been a constant search to continuously finding new great ones.
+However, one of the things we could not find was any commercially available bread that was allergen-free, yeast-free and grain-free.
+I also wanted something that would help improve Calvin’s health and immune system, so I started working with what we could have, even though it meant standing in my kitchen at 5am making teeny tiny slices so we could have bread for breakfast and for sandwiches whilst being out and about.
 Calvin usually enjoyed resting on my back whilst I baked.